-Findings, Conclusions and Recommendations:
+Findings, Conclusions and Recommendations

-Upon completion of the investigation, the investigator(s) will submit a report to the Title IX Coordinator that will include factual findings as well as the investigator's conclusion of whether it is more likely than not (a preponderance of the evidence in legal terms) that there has been a violation of this policy.
+Upon completion of the investigation, the investigator(s) will submit a report to the Title IX Coordinator that will include a statement of facts, findings as well as the investigator's conclusion of whether it is more likely than not (a preponderance of the evidence in legal terms) that there has been a violation of this policy.
 The report may also include recommendations for resolution, sanctions, or other appropriate action.
-For information on corrective action please see the Discrimination and Harassment Correction Action Section (104.11).

 The investigator will submit the report to the Title IX Coordinator (or Deputy Coordinator if Title IX Coordinator is the investigator) for final review.
-As Title IX Coordinator, the Director of Human Resources shall forward the final report, with recommendations for resolution, sanctions, or other appropriate action, to the respective Vice President or Provost for disposition.
+The Title IX Coordinator shall forward the final report, with recommendations for resolution, sanctions, or other appropriate action, to the respective Vice President or Provost for disposition.